52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 Right.
 So let's talk.
 So it sounds to me that you committed to this career as a voiceover artist, and you found a great coach and you worked at it you were very, the story you told about finding the coach shows a lot of tenacity.
 So you pursued it with some vigor.
 So let's talk a little bit about, you know, what are some of the practices that you learned?
 Do you have daily practices, especially early in your career?
 How do you care for your instrument and, you know are the things that you're doing on the business, you know, to keep the career moving forward, like, let's talk about what, what did you learn?
 What did you do on a daily basis that helped you

 Kevin Genus (23:28):
 Move forward?
 Okay.
 So in this industry, there's really in my opinion, well, what I'll address, what I've done to keep my instrument going, then I'll answer the other question.
 Yeah. initially I did all the exercises that people talked about.
-Maybe my mom, maybe my mom, maybe my mama made me my, all those kinds of things.
+Me, Mi, Ma, Mo, Mu.
+Me, Mi, Ma, Mo, Mu. all those kinds of things.
 Right,

 Rob Head (23:53):
 Right.
-Very similar to what a singer.
+Very similar to what a singer

 Kevin Genus (23:57):
 Exactly.
 Like the pencil and the mouth or, or, or I, I ordered a bag of corkscrews because you hold those between your teeth and you read your copy like that, and it forces those muscles to over enunciate.
 And so initially it's all about this muscular development that typically, you know, any it's muscle memory, you're doing it all day.
 Those muscles do get tired.
 If you're doing it wrong, they get tired faster.
 So that was the initial part of what I was doing.
 Just the actual training of the muscles, right?

 Rob Head (24:41):
-Yeah, yeah.
-Right.
+Of your instrument.
 Yeah.

 Kevin Genus (24:44):
-Typically I would say Amber sure.
-But I'm not playing an instrument any longer, but yeah, I didn't [inaudible].
+Typically, I would say embouchure.
+But I'm not playing an instrument any longer, but yeah, I didn't

+Rob Head (24:50):
+Once a brass player, always a brass player.

+Kevin Genus (24:52):
 Yeah, exactly.
 But for my voice, I had to, I had to get used to getting comfortable talking down here all the time.
 And it wasn't that, that I was afraid to talk down here.
 My voice actually changed again, in that process, it was deeper than what Merissa had heard.
 And so what happens is, is if I just, if I talk in this range for like, say five minutes, it'll stay this way for the rest of the day.
 And there are, there are some people I, I talked to and they, Oh, that's your morning voice, Kevin.
 No, no. My voice is a whole lot deeper than this.
 But so, so that was also part of the, part of the practice, you know, just getting your voice in the range that you're going to work in.

 Kevin Genus (25:50):
 But then, you know, it's funny because once you, I had, I had formed all these relationships because of my phone calls, you know, incessant phone calls to people, they, the guys that were making seven figures, they were cool.
 I mean, if you run into people who are really doing this and they love their work, if you ask them for help, help, they share it with you, that was new for me because I was so used to the opposite.
 But in this particular industry, I don't know if it's this way with all of them.
 They're there.
 They're really cool about this stuff.
 So one of the guys told me, Kevin, you're talking louder than we work.
 So we always work very quietly and your voice would never get tired if you stay in this whisper in this whisper pitch, you know?
 And so we call this as a whisper read, you know, tonight eight, seven central, you know, it's that low volume.
 Right.
 And that has its caveats too, because you have to get right up on the microphone to do that, which brings us to the next training process, which is Mike technique.